briangonzalez/alfred-reminders/readme.md

 ## Usage

-- In Alfred, type `r` followed by a space
+- In Alfred, type `r` followed by a space.
+You can type to sort your lists.
 - Once a list is selected, begin typing to create a reminder